Lions Martial Arts Federation

 Our "Defense" stance is the symmetrical opposite of "Offense", with the strong hand forward and the weak hand closer to the body (assuming you are right handed).
 This is often called the "south-paw stance" in boxing.
 To get to this stance, many other schools call "Fighting Stance", then call "Switch" (or "Bah Kwah" in Korean).
 We simply call "Defense".

-Just as in the Offense stance, with the Defense stance the leading hand can be open for palm strikes, or closed for fist punches.
+Just as in the Offense stance, with the Defense stance the leading hand can be open for palm strikes or grabs, or closed for fist punches.
 Either are acceptable.

 Taekwondo Fighting Stance